subadevanc/CrisisBot/README.md

-# 🛡️ CrisisBot – Offline AI Agent for Disaster Zones
+# 🛡️ CrisisBot – Offline Simple Agent for Disaster Zones Prototype

 > Helping people in disaster zones when the internet fails.
 Runs fully offline and works even on mobile via local Wi-Fi.